 The most obvious place to start is language.
 Ideally, you should arrange for the training materials to be localised as learners naturally learn better in their native language.

-The process of translation and localisation is valuable as translators are typically adept at commenting on key constructs / images which may offend or confuse learners within a given culture.
+The process of translation and localisation is valuable as translators are typically adept at commenting on key constructs/images which may offend or confuse learners within a given culture.

 If you choose not to translate and localise, then ensure the language used is written in such a way that second language speakers can easily understand it.
-Avoid unnecessary descriptive or complex terms and keep it simple.
+Avoid unnecessary descriptive or complex terms and keep them simple.

 Pay Attention to Culture